Behaviour Policy

 Sanctions

-Sanctions are sometimes necessary to help children understand that there is a consequence to their actions.
-Sanctions must be fair and support children to understand the consequences of their behaviour on others and also teach them a different way to manage the feelings when they have behaved inappropriately.
-We support the use of sanctions if they contribute to child’s social understanding, rather than being just a ‘punishment’.
+Sanctions are sometimes necessary to help pupils understand that there is a consequence to their actions.
+Sanctions must be fair and support pupils to understand the consequences of their behaviour on others and also teach them a different way to manage the feelings when they have behaved inappropriately.
+We support the use of sanctions if they contribute to a pupil’s social understanding, rather than being just a ‘punishment’.

 Sanctions will be most effective when: